There’s a lot of misinformation about dropsy in fish out there. In this post, I’ll cover the most frequently asked questions.

 - Protruding scales that resemble a pinecone

-- Bulging eyes – know as popeye, this is a related condition caused by the Aeromonas bacteria found in your aquarium
+- Bulging eyes – known as popeye, this is a related condition caused by the Aeromonas bacteria found in an aquarium

 A swollen belly can also be a sign of swim bladder disease.